Skip to content

 It produces the canonical object (method=heuristic-v1).

-A shared JSONL testcase corpus is stored under: - tests/data/HEURISTIC_TESTCASES.jsonl
+The operator-curated MVP benchmark corpus is stored under: - benchmarks/importance_grading_set.v1.jsonl

 Run the scorer regression tests: